 “Because,” I said with solemnity, “as Native Americans, your bodies lack an enzyme that processes alcohol.
 You’re more likely to become an alcoholic after just one sip.”

 My students stared back at me.
 I forget exactly how the conversation came up, but I do remember feeling as if my pronouncement would somehow save them from a life of alcoholism.

-This scene happened over eight years ago, my first year teaching students at a small private school for Native Americans.
+This scene happened over eight years ago, during my first year teaching students at a small private school for Native Americans.
 Three years ago, while helping a student research a paper about the effects of alcohol, I discovered I was wrong.

-My misinformation shaded my attitude towards Native Americans.
+My misinformation shaded my attitude toward Native Americans.
 For years I saw them as helpless victims of alcohol.
 White people had a burden to work with them and excuse them because we had introduced alcohol to them in the first place.

 In hindsight, what a prideful, misguided way of looking at a people group.
 Eight years ago, if asked if I were racist, I would have proclaimed, “Absolutely not!”

 Now I see I suffered from just as much racism as the next Karen in America.

 As a Christian, I loved everyone with God’s love and treated everyone equally, regardless of race, religion, sexual preference, or religion.
 Or so I thought.
 I’ve learned a lot from my students in the past eight years.

 My change of heart started with a personal pronoun change.